JNGUY5/Arduino/README.md

 >This may not be compeletely complete, butit may.
 Today I (Jason) added a bunch of things to the readme and repo.
 I added files so that I will no longer have to look through the computer to access code.
 I also added the handbok to the readme.
 I also was working on using miliseconds instead of delay.
 I have been told this way is better because delay shuts stuff down and can be frustrating in groups.
 I used milliseconds in this and understand this.
 I seaved this seperately and added the file with the end name "milliseconds".

-_**November 22nd**_ :

->Today, we mainly made changed to our GitHub repo (and a slight edit to understand the milliseconds vs delay issue), and we believe that our repo is very detailed as well as our readme file that you are currently reading.
-GitHib has been extremely useful for this Arduino Nano project in fact we've really enjoyed decorating our readme, and we think it looks really crisp and clean.